A Complete Guide to Go-Kart Insurance

 However, there are some exceptions.
 Certain off-road go-karts come with a vehicle identification number.
 Furthermore, some off-road karts even come with street legal requirements, which makes them eligible for road use.
 If that’s the case for you, check with your auto insurer, if their policies will cover you go-kart.
 Given that you have a vehicle identification number, and that it’s registered and cleared legally for road use, they may offer coverage.
 For all other types of go-karts, you will not be able to cover your go-kart with automobile insurance.

 Believe it or not, some recreational vehicle insurance policies cover off-road vehicles, utility vehicles and other recreational vehicles such as go-karts.
-Certain insurance companies actually cover damage to or loss of the go-kart that is due to theft, fire, lighting, explosion, rain, earthquake and damage is transit.
+Certain insurance companies actually cover damage to or loss of the go-kart that is due to theft, fire, lighting, explosion, rain, earthquake and damage in transit.
 That’s a pretty extensive list of coverage for your go-kart and would be more than enough.

 Please keep in mind that not all recreational insurance policies cover go-karts.
 There’s a list further below this section that will cover some insurance companies that do cover it.
 Be mindful to always ask your agent or the insurance company directly, if their policies specifically cover go-karts.
-Don’t fall into a grey zone of lose definitions, as insurance companies know how to get out of liabilities.
+Don’t fall into a grey zone of loose definitions, as insurance companies know how to get out of liabilities.
 Always make sure that the exact word in the policy is go-kart.

 In certain scenarios, companies name this type of insurance off-road vehicle insurance.
 This essentially covers go-karts, similar to recreational vehicle insurance policies.
 Regardless of the naming convention of the insurance company, specifically check if they cover go-karts.